transistorgit/dbus-solis-s5-pvinverter/README.md

 The Python script cyclically reads data from the Solis S5 PV Inverter via Modbus RTU and publishes information on the dbus, using the service name com.victronenergy.pvinverter.solis-s5.
 The measured values are shown in the Remote Console and can be used by Node Red.

+## Interface
+The Venus Device needs an USB-RS485 Converter.
+The line is connected to the 4-Pin Wifi Dongle Port of the Inverter.
+There is also an 2-Pin Port, but that is for the grid meter only.
+* Pin1 5V
+* Pin2 Gnd
+* Pin3 Data +
+* Pin4 Data -

+You can measure the 5V/Gnd pins and then use the other two.
+Use a twisted pair cable like Ethernet or signal cable marked 1x2, 2x2, 3x2 etc. The x2 means that there are 2 wires twisted.
+This is needed to make it robust agains interference.
+If you have problems making the connection, at first try to change polarity, at second try to use 120 Ohms termination resistors on one or both ends, especially on long lines.
+Long can be 20-200m.

 ## Installation